dalong0514/readnotes/20210106计算原文/2021034Excel-VBA-Programming-for-Dummies/2021034Excel-VBA-Programming-for-Dummies1601.md

 This step creates a frame to hold the options buttons.

-2. Use the Properties window to change the frame’s caption to Options.
+2. Use the Properties window to change the frame's caption to Options.

 3. In the Toolbox, click the OptionButton tool and drag it into the dialog box